 We also offer search engine optimization services.
 It’s important to have an SEO plugin and use it properly, rather than the tag feature, or you will not achieve good results in Google.
 The tag feature in WordPress allows you to categorize content for your visitors, but has no effect on search engines.

 In addition to on-page SEO services, we make sure your site is submitted to Google and verified so your pages will start appearing in the organic listings.
 This is a critical final step.
+Without it, search engines don’t automatically know a new site is online.

-We welcome you to come by for a no-cost consultation to discuss how a WordPress site can work for you and your own visitors.
+We welcome you to come by for a no-cost consultation to discuss how a WordPress site can work for you and your visitors.
 Contact us for a discussion or to set up a free consultation.